TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Experiments

 \subsection{Experimental Setup}

-We evaluated a series of state-of-the-art models, GPT-4o~\citep{GPT-4o}, Nana Banana~\citep{Gemini2_5_Flash}, Flux~\citep{labs2025flux}, Imagen-3~\citep{baldridge2024imagen}, Seedream~\citep{seedream2025seedream}, and Wan2.5~\citep{WAN2_5_T2I_PREVIEW}, on our ProImage-Bench.
-Specifically, following our detailed description, we asked each model to generate images in the professional styles, and then used a GPT-o4-mini as the LMM evaluator to assess the results.
+We evaluated a series of state-of-the-art models, GPT-Image~\cite{GPT-4o}, GPT-Image-1.5~\cite{GPT-Image-1.5}, Nano Banana~\cite{Gemini2_5_Flash}, Nano Banana Pro~\cite{Nano_Banana_Pro}, Nano Banana 2~\cite{Nano_Banana_2}, Flux~\cite{labs2025flux}, Imagen-3~\cite{baldridge2024imagen}, Seedream~\cite{seedream2025seedream}, and Wan2.5~\cite{WAN2_5_T2I_PREVIEW}, on our TechImage-Bench.
+Specifically, following our detailed descriptions, we asked each model to generate images in professional styles, and then used OpenAI o4-mini as the LMM evaluator to assess the results.
 All models were given the same prompts and followed the same settings.
+For additional details of experimental setup, refer to \textbf{Supplementary Materials}.